 Good physical development in children is linked to other types of positive development, such as speech and coordination.
 Moreover, being active in childhood builds the foundation for an active adult life.
 Once learned, a skill like swimming or riding a bike is there for life.

 Most children (and adults) aren’t doing enough physical activity to harness all these wonderful benefits!
-In fact, only about 1 in 5 children are actually doing the right amount of activity they need, and girls do less than boys!!
+In fact, only 57.6% of children are meeting the recommended guidelines in Buckinghamshire with girls doing less than boys.

 Part of the problem is that they sit down for too long (sedentary behaviour) instead of moving.
 Hours are spent sitting at school, watching TV, or playing computer games – all of which can increase the risk of poor health.